dylanvgils/dotfiles/README.md

 ## 4. System specific configuration

-For the `.aliases`, `.completion`, `.zshrc` and `.zshenv` files a local version can also be created, by creating a file with the `.local`-suffix (e.g. .aliases.local).
-An example of those files is included in the repository.
+For the `.aliases`, `.completion`, `.zshrc` and `.zshenv` files a local version can also be created by creating a file with the `.local`-suffix (e.g. .aliases.local).
+An example of these files is included in the repository.
 The .local files can be used to configure system specific aliases, completions and environment variables.
-The changes made in the .local files will not be committed to the repository, and will not affect other systems.
+The changes made to the .local files will not be committed and thus will not affect other systems.
 For some examples see the files below:

 - [.aliases.local](docs/examples/.aliases.local)
 - [.completion.local](docs/examples/.completion.local)